Learning Verses Efficiency

-Python for data science course
+learn Python for data science online

 The Data Science Foundation is source of information on big data techniques and practices.
 We review and publish industry news, comment and white papers submitted by our members.
 We are recruiting editors and contributors to work with us on this site.